Self-Enroll for the New England Award

 Categorise your activities

-The list of 'standard' activities is grouped by category, either:
+The activities recognised in the New England Award are grouped by category, either:

-• Contribution to the community.
+• Category 3 -Contribution to the community.
 The community could be the University, or your own local community — this is not intended (or expected) to be UNE-centric.

 When you're logged into your myLearn account, browse and add any of the activities that you are involved in now or in the future.